University Tips Blog

 Advertising with us

-Do you have an open day, taster day, residential event, funding opportunity, or selling point that students might wish to know about?
+Do you have an open day, taster day, residential event, funding opportunity, or selling point that parents might wish to know about?

 If so, we offer a number of advertising opportunities to fund the production of this free online resource.
 Colleagues submitting an article can book a full page advert at a discounted rate of just £500+VAT.
 Those not submitting an article are charged £600+VAT.

-Your advert should be size A4 in a PDF format without the bleed.
+We'll ask for an A4 portrait advert in a PDF format without the bleed.
 This is a digital guide, so the entire advert can link to a webpage of your choosing.
-Adverts should be submitted by Friday 30 January 2026.
+Adverts should be submitted by Friday 24 April 2026.

 Who can write an article